MicrosoftDocs/iis-docs/iis/web-development-reference/native-code-development-overview/walkthrough-creating-a-global-level-http-module-by-using-native-code.md

 - [!INCLUDE[vsprvslong](../../wmi-provider/includes/vsprvslong-md.md)].

+> [!NOTE]
- **Note** You may also use Visual Studio .NET 2003 or earlier, although the walkthrough steps may not be identical.
+> You may also use Visual Studio .NET 2003 or earlier, although the walkthrough steps may not be identical.

 ## Creating the Module